About the Stimulus Grants Initiative

 Do I have to ask for the maximum budget allowable?

 NO. The budget should be justified and meet the actual needs of the project.
-For example, if your salary is covered and you are analysing legacy data, you can ask for money for one or two open-access publications.
+For example, if your salary is covered and you are analyzing legacy data, you can ask for money for one or two open-access publications.

 Are there any rules as to how to structure my budget?